 What is a Blood Moon?

 A Blood moon is a rare event when a lunar eclipse occurs on the same night as a Supermoon.
-You don’t have long to wait for a chance to capture this with your camera.
-The next Blood Moon will happen on 8th November 2022 and will be visible from the UK, Asia, Australia, North America and South America.
+The next Blood Moon won’t be until 2025, unfortunately.

 How to photograph the moon